ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 inherent and common structures of component digital signatures "categories."
 For instance, since multiple signature schemes use a Fiat-Shamir Transform, a hybrid scheme based on the transform can be made that is generalizable to all such signatures.
-Such generality can also result in simplified constructions where as more tailored hybrid variants might be more efficient in terms of sizes and performance.
+Such generality can also result in simplified constructions whereas more tailored hybrid variants might be more efficient in terms of sizes and performance.